Last Updated: Aug 14, 2019

 When opening a database, you may see the following error message:

 "Microsoft Access has detected that this database is in an inconsistent state, and will attempt to recover the database."

-If using DAO to open a database from Visual Basic code, you may see error 3343 reported.
+If using DAO to open a database from Visual Basic code, you may see error 3343 “Unrecognized database format” reported.

 This may happen when you have a database stored on a network file share, and multiple users are using the database simultaneously.

 The engineering team is aware of and working to fix this issue.
-In the meantime, disable the leasing on the file server where the database is stored and the client machine where Microsoft Access is running as a workaround.
-To do this:
+In the meantime, disable the leasing on the machine where the shared database is stored as a workaround.

 Click Windows Start and then type Command.
 Right-click on Command Prompt and choose Run as administrator.

 Copy and paste the following commands into the command prompt window: